-Have you had the single-shot Johnson & Johnson Covid-19 vaccine within the last month?
+Have you recently had the single-shot Johnson & Johnson Covid-19 vaccine?

 Get medical attention quickly if you suffer persistent, severe headaches, blurred vision, shortness of breath, chest pain, leg swelling, persistent abdominal pain or unusual bruising within three weeks of getting the J&J vaccine, the US Centers for Disease Prevention and Control said Monday in a new posting on its website.